watson-developer-cloud/assistant-toolkit/integrations/extensions/docs/elasticsearch-install-and-setup/watsonx_discovery_install_and_setup.md

 * Configure TLS connection with watsonx Assistant
-  By default, watsonx Assistant doesn't trust any certificate that's not in its trusted keystore, which means that we won't be able to make TLS connections between watsonx Assistant and Elasticsearch.
-To enable the TLS connection, we need to add the Elasticsearch's CA certificate to the truststore in watsonx Assistant.
+  By default, watsonx Assistant doesn't trust any certificate that's not in its trusted keystore, which means that you won't be able to make TLS connections between watsonx Assistant and Elasticsearch.
+To enable the TLS connection, you need to add the Elasticsearch's CA certificate to the truststore in watsonx Assistant.
 Please follow the following steps:
   * Define a few environment variables
     ```shell
-    WA_INSTANCE="wa" # your watsonx Assistant instance name
+    WA_INSTANCE="wa" # your watsonx Assistant resource name
     WA_NAMESPACE="cpd"  # Your watsonx Assistant namespace
     ```
   * Get the Elasticsearch CA certificate